-I currently serve as the founding Pastor of the House of Praise Church Of God In Christ for the past 24 years.
-I have also been assistant Pastor over a congregation of 2500 members strong for 12 years.
-My vocation has been to preach the gospel and serve community in every facet and working with community to meet the human need.
-I have served with the NAACP over the last decade as Religious chair, Public Safety and Criminal Justice Chair and Vice President of St. Paul Roy Wilkins NAACP Branch.
-I am currently newly elected President of St. Paul Branch and serve on elders council and several other community boards.
-I have a heart for people and the welfare of our community.
-Over the past 2 years myself along with partners of the NAACP have worked diligently creating addendums to a twenty-year-old agreement between the NAACP and SPPD on policing policies and use of force, along with racial profiling.
+He currently serves as the founding Pastor of the House of Praise Church Of God In Christ for the past 24 years.
+He has also been assistant Pastor over a congregation of 2500 members strong for 12 years.
+His vocation has been to preach the gospel and serve community in every facet and working with community to meet the human need.
+He has served with the NAACP over the last decade as Religious chair, Public Safety and Criminal Justice Chair and Vice President of St. Paul Roy Wilkins NAACP Branch.
+He was recently re-elected President of St. Paul Branch and serve on elders council and several other community boards.
+He has a heart for people and the welfare of our community.
+Over the past 2 years He along with partners of the NAACP have worked diligently creating addendums to a twenty-year-old agreement between the NAACP and SPPD on policing policies and use of force, along with racial profiling.
 The Public Safety committee hosted several public meetings that involved state, city and district officials.
 Partner with the Education committee in the effort to bring closure to acts of systemic racism and social injustice and acts of discrimination against student of color in any jurisdiction.

-It has been my pleasure to serve on the executive board over the last decade in effort to broaden and bring to light social injustices with partnerships of professionals and knowledgeable individuals.
+It has been his pleasure to serve on the executive board over the last decade in effort to broaden and bring to light social injustices with partnerships of professionals and knowledgeable individuals.

 Together We Stand.
 Divided We Fall.